 The GCTC has brought together a wide range of individuals and organizations with an interest in and role to play in the design, delivery, analysis and reporting of RCTs, and in implementing the results.
 This includes those who fund, regulate, design, deliver, or are responsible for RCTs, those who provide audits and quality assurance functions, research organizations, ethicists, clinicians, participants, and lay health advocates.
 It includes those from a wide variety of sectors (industry, academia, government, charitable, non-governmental organizations, participant and public groups) and settings (including higher and lower income countries around the world).

-5. What happens after the consultation process finishes?
+5. What happened after the consultation process finished?

 6. What activities are planned following publication of the guidance?

-Following the publication of the guidance in Autumn 2021, our focus will turn to activities that create awareness of the principles, encourage adoption and implementation.
+In the second phase of the Collaborative's work, our focus will turn to activities that create awareness of the principles, and encourage adoption and implementation.
 This will require partnership and collaboration with a wide range of national and international organisations, including patient, professional, academic, and industry groups, funders and government organizations, and ethics, health policy, and regulatory bodies.
+We will prioritise: